 - lumbar layer for improved back support.

-The WinkBeds is a perfect example of a mattress that can satisfy virtually everyone.
-Not only does it offer that harmonious combination of responsiveness and cradling, but also comes in four comfort variations.
+A user’s sleeping style plays a major factor in choosing a mattress’ firmness level.
+Stomach sleepers require a firm surface, while side sleepers require intensive cushioning, and back sleepers need a bit of both.
 Therefore, it has the right to be called one of the best mattresses for platform beds that can make any user happy (including larger folks who require more support, as there’s an extra-firm Plus option available).

 This model also uses extra components in its construction for improved comfort.
 I mean the lumbar support layer.
 This is a rare addition (only the Saatva can compete with such a unique construction), which is meant to provide better support for the spine and thus, aid its neutral alignment during sleep.
 And it really works, as I went to bed with a stiff back and woke up pressure- and pain-free in the morning.

-Best for Strong Edge Support — Brooklyn Signature Hybrid
+Best Platform Bed Mattress for Heavy People — Brooklyn Signature Hybrid

 - individually wrapped coils for targeted support and to minimize motion transfer;